-- a) Standard any specification for physical characteristics, configuration, material, performance, personnel or procedure, the uniform application of which is recognized as necessary for the safety or regularity of international air navigation and to which Contracting States will conform in accordance with the Convention; in the event of impossibility of compliance, notification to the Council is compulsory under Article 38 of the Convention; and - b) Recommended Practice any specification for physical characteristics, configuration, material, performance, personnel or procedure, the uniform application of which is recognized as desirable in the interest of safety, regularity or efficiency of inter-national air navigation and to which Contracting States will endeavour to conform in accordance with the Convention;
+- a) Standard-any specification for physical characteristics, configuration, material, performance, personnel or procedure, the uniform application of which is recognized as necessary for the safety or regularity of international air navigation and to which Contracting States will conform in accordance with the Convention; in the event of impossibility of compliance, notification to the Council is compulsory under Article 38 of the Convention; and - b) Recommended Practice any specification for physical characteristics, configuration, material, performance, personnel or procedure, the uniform application of which is recognized as desirable in the interest of safety, regularity or efficiency of international air navigation and to which Contracting States will endeavour to conform in accordance with the Convention;

-- 1. SARPs and PANS shall be amended as necessary to reflect changing requirements and techniques and thus, inter alia, to provide a sound basis for regional planning and the provision of facilities and services; - 2. subject to the foregoing clause, a high degree of stability in SARPs shall be maintained to enable the Contracting States to maintain stability in their national regulations.
-To this end amendments shall be limited to those significant to safety, regularity and efficiency, and editorial amendments shall be made only if essential: - 3.
+- 1. SARPs and PANS shall be amended as necessary to reflect changing requirements and techniques and thus, inter alia, to provide a sound basis for regional planning and the provision of facilities and services: - 2. subject to the foregoing clause, a high degree of stability in SARPs shall be maintained to enable the Contracting States to maintain stability in their national regulations.
+To this end amendments shall be limited to those significant to safety, regularity and efficiency, and editorial amendments shall be made only if essential; - 3.
 SARPs and PANS shall be drafted in clear, simple and concise language.
-For complex aeronautical systems, SARPs shall consist mainly of broad, mature and stable provisions specifying system-level, functional and performance requirements.
-For such systems, any necessary detailed technical specifications shall be appendices to Annexes or be placed in separate documents; - 4. in the development of SARPs, procedures and guidance material, ICAO should utilize, to the maximum extent appropriate and subject to the adequacy of a verification and validation process, the work of other recognized standards-making organizations.
-Where deemed appropriate by the Council, material developed by these other standards-making organizations should be referenced in ICAO documentation;

-- 5. to the extent consistent with the requirements of safety and regularity, Standards specifying the provision of facilities and services shall reflect a proper balance between the operational requirements for such facilities and services and the economic implications of providing them; - 6.
+For complex aeronautical systems, SARPs shall consist of broad, mature and stable provisions specifying system-level, functional and performance requirements that provide for the requisite safety levels and interoperability.
+For such systems, any technical specifications necessary to achieve these requirements shall be appendices to Annexes.
+Any related detailed technical specifications shall be placed in separate documents and be referenced in Annexes by means of notes. - 4. in the development of SARPs, procedures and guidance material, ICAO should utilize, to the maximum extent appropriate and subject to the adequacy of a verification and validation process, the work of other recognized standards-making organizations.
+Where deemed appropriate by the Council, material developed by these other standards-making organizations should be referenced in ICAO documentation; - 5. to the extent consistent with the requirements of safety and regularity, Standards specifying the provision of facilities and services shall reflect a proper balance between the operational requirements for such facilities and services and the economic implications of providing them; - 6.
 Contracting States shall be consulted on proposals for the amendment of SARPs and PANS before the Council acts on them, except when the Council may deem urgent action to be necessary.
-Furthermore, subject to the adequacy of the verification and validation process, detailed technical specifications for complex systems may be acted upon by the Council without consultation with States.
+Furthermore, subject to the adequacy of the verification and validation process, technical specifications for complex systems may be acted upon by the Council without consultation with States.
 Such material shall however be made available to States upon request; - 7. the applicability dates of amendments to SARPs and PANS shall be so established as to allow the Contracting States sufficient time for their implementation; and - 8. unless exceptional circumstances dictate otherwise, the applicability dates of amendments to Annexes and PANS shall be so established as to avoid the need for Contracting States to amend their national regulations more often than twice per calendar year.
 In the application of the foregoing, whenever practicable, any one Annex or PANS document shall not be amended more frequently than once per calendar year.